Social studies education: Online master’s degree

 - Transcripts of all previous college or university education.
 Upload unofficial transcripts in your online application.
 If you are accepted, you will be asked to provide official transcripts.

 - Résumé or CV.

 - Two letters of recommendation.
 In the online application, you will need to supply names and contact details of two people who can attest to your professional competence, academic preparation and potential for graduate work.
 One letter should be from a college or university professor who can discuss your academic abilities, and one should be from an administrator or colleague who can describe authoritatively your professional experience and potential.
 If your GPA is below 3.0 or you are an international student (have an international transcript), three letters are required.
-Graduate Studies will contact your references with instructions regarding the letters.
+The Graduate School will contact your references with instructions regarding the letters.

 - Personal data sheet and brief statement of purpose regarding your reasons for undertaking graduate study, including career objectives, motivation for advanced level studies and other pertinent information.

 - TOEFL or IELTS score reports for applicants whose native language is not English.

 - Please feel free to submit any other materials that you feel would give a clearer picture of your qualifications.